 While I was writing this article, many others stepped forward to help.
 From unseen but generous contributors, I was able to confirm everything from the name of the Younkers restaurant in Southridge Mall (the Peacock Room) to whether or not Guido himself really did carve the prime rib from a tableside cart (yes, of course he did).

 Social distancing has kept us apart physically, yet in the sharing of our affection for this city’s dining, both past and present, some connections only grew deeper.

 Throughout my time at Iowa State, the concept of being a photojournalist, not a photographer, was drilled into my head, with my professors saying, “Your job isn’t to take a pretty picture; it’s to tell a story.”
 So that’s what I have since set out to do.

-In photographing this series of people who are on the front lines of COVID-19 (see story, page 54), I found myself spending more time talking with them than holding my camera up to my eye—I wanted to hear their stories and perspectives firsthand.
+In photographing this series of people who are on the front lines of COVID-19, I found myself spending more time talking with them than holding my camera up to my eye—I wanted to hear their stories and perspectives firsthand.

 Rachel Vogel Quinn

 We’re all so different, yet at the same time so alike.
 That’s what I’ve learned throughout years of telling people’s stories and listening to their hopes, fears and dreams.
-That sentiment was affirmed once again during my interviews with 10 Central Iowans working on the front lines of the COVID-19 pandemic (see story, page 54).
+That sentiment was affirmed once again during my interviews with 10 Central Iowans working on the front lines of the COVID-19 pandemic.